Kewinsky/MemoryGame/README.md

 # About Me
-I've started my coding journay with simple Python projects in high school and it has become my passion.
+I've started my coding journey with simple Python projects in high school and it has become my passion.
 Today I am a computer science student in engineering studies.
 I specialize in C #, and I my main goal for the nearest future is to work as a .Net Developer.
 I am actively looking for my first practices that will expand my competencies and implement them in the IT world.

 # MemoGame
 1. Welcome Window